Travo Documentation

 Detect dependencies

 Click Detect from GitHub.
 Travo analyzes your dependency files and pre-selects matching APIs.
+The stack name is auto-filled from the repository name.

 Supported dependency files